Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 Download the standalone file; or, if you have the Submod Updater Plugin, download the file labelled MoSCL.

+If you have the MoSCL file:

+Unzip the file where your MAS.exe is.

+If you have the Standalone file:

 Unzip the file with a program of your choice.
 The file should be a folder labelled MoSCL with all the files needed.

 In your MAS install, you want to create a 'submods' folder in the 'game' folder if you did not have a folder labelled already.
 Then in the submods folder, have the folder labelled MoSCL.